 Flexible Spending Accounts for Childcare

 The bill also pushes to provide access to flexible spending accounts for childcare, on top of a tax credit for hiring military spouses.
 This would provide a pre-tax option to savings similar to what many large organizations offer in The United States.
-Lack of funds for childcare or reliable options for childcare greatly affect the ability for both spouses to remain employed.
+Lack of funds for childcare or reliable options for childcare greatly affect the ability of both spouses to remain employed.

 The Military Spouse Employment Act will stand behind not only military personnel but also their